Tradition dictates duty, so is the sanity of society.

 Families Start Teaching Selfishness Not Duty

-And once selfish behaviour is first adopted it becomes a self-replicating habit that will eventually corrupt all tradition and so destroy the community.
+And once selfish behaviour is first adopted it becomes a self-replicating habit that will eventually corrupt all tradition and so destroy the society.
 The rule of the home will slowly degenerate from clear and strict, to confused and indulgent.
 (An influence that in western civilisation has replaced the rule of a stern autocratic father and his obedient lifetime wife, with that of an indulgent mother, who shares her bed with a series of male favourites, none of who can safely assert their authority over progeny or temporary wife.)
-And this misrule must be repeated by the government of the community, who will indulge, instead of command, its citizens.
+And this misrule must be repeated by the government of the society, who will indulge, instead of command, its citizens.

 A Reversal In The Nature Of Authority

-Clear Sign That The Corruption Of Tradition Has Begun
+A Class War Signals The Corruption Of Tradition Has Begun

 An undeniable symptom of the start of the corruption of tradition is when the populace demand a change from traditional to popular rule, for this must obtain a class war that wrests power from the traditional ruler and hands it to agents of the popular will.